 Often times people assume that in order to get the most out of their probiotics, they need to consume the largest amount possible.
 This isn’t necessarily the case.

 Probiotics don’t need to colonize (take up permanent residence) in your gut to work.
-Seed probiotic strains are transient microbes, which journey through your colon (where the majority of your microbiome resides), to activate systemic benefits through programmed interactions with your existing bacteria and your body (their host).
-That’s why continuous, daily intake is important.
+Seed probiotic strains are transient microbes.
+That means they journey through your colon (where the majority of your microbiome resides), to activate systemic benefits through programmed interactions with your existing bacteria and your body (their host).
+That’s why the continuous, daily intake is important.

-Another reason why we love Seed, the Daily Synbiotic consists of clinically-verified dosages of both probiotics (24 strains) and prebiotics, which means that the dosage amount of each strain and the prebiotic compound is confirmed via clinically-validated data.
-And when you add it all together, your daily dose fills 2 capsules.
+Another reason why we love Seed is that their Daily Synbiotic consists of clinically-verified dosages of both probiotics (24 strains) and prebiotics.
+This means the dosage amount of each strain and the prebiotic compound is confirmed via clinically-validated data.
+And when you add it all together, your daily dose fills 2 capsules!

 Probiotics Are Only Good For Digestion